eyra/feldspar/README.md

 Would you like to get support with setting up your data donation study or host your data donation study on the Next platform?
 Reach out to Eyra for custom pricing: [connect@eyra.co](mailto:connect@eyra.co).

-### Example studies

-The feldspar repository was previously named port.
-This repository is now depricated.
-However, you can check out the [list](https://github.com/eyra/port/wiki/Previous-data-donation-studies) of example studies that were performed using various versions of the port repository as inspiration for your data donation study.

 # Technical specifications of Feldspar

 If your study requires specific adjustments (new interactive elements etc.), you